Jadev03/Audio-extractor-Chrome-Extension/Backend/GOOGLE_DRIVE_SETUP.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the **Google Drive API**:
+3. Enable the required APIs:
    - Navigate to "APIs & Services" > "Library"
-   - Search for "Google Drive API"
+   - Search for "Google Drive API" and click "Enable"
-   - Click "Enable"
+   - Search for "Google Sheets API" and click "Enable"

 ## 🔐 Step 2: Create OAuth 2.0 Credentials